yorkeccak/bio/README.md

 ### Switching Between Providers

-If you have both Ollama and LM Studio running, BioMed Research AI automatically detects both and shows a beautiful provider switcher in the local models popup:
+If you have both Ollama and LM Studio running, Bio automatically detects both and shows a beautiful provider switcher in the local models popup:

 - **Visual Selection**: Click provider buttons with logos
 - **Seamless Switching**: Switch between providers without reloading